nhsuk/nearby-services-api/README.md

 default [require-environment-variables](https://www.npmjs.com/package/require-environment-variables)
 is used to throw an error and prevent the application from starting up.
 Rather than it getting to point somewhere later in the lifecycle where it can't do something because there is no value for an env var it was relying on.
+These env variabled are left here for reference, however the application is using `docker` to run

 | Variable              | Description                                                                            | Default                  | Required        |
 |:----------------------|:---------------------------------------------------------------------------------------|:-------------------------|:----------------|